User interfaces

 Solution

-The homepage of the Lehtipiste website, featuring magazines, books, and an advertisement with text about finding inspiration for well-being.
+The Lehtipiste website homepage, showing magazines, books, and an advertisement with the text 'inspiration for well-being'.

-A woman is sitting at a café table reading a magazine; next to her is a cup of coffee, and in the background is the Lehtipiste website interface.
+A woman sits at a cafe table reading a magazine, with a cup of coffee next to her, and the Lehtipiste website interface in the background.

-The Lehtipiste website interface, featuring a logo, search bar, and simplified category menu on the left; in the center, a woman is reading a magazine while sipping coffee; the top menu is at the top, and product listings are at the bottom.
+The Lehtipiste website interface, featuring a logo, search bar, and simplified category menu on the left, a woman reading a magazine with a coffee cup in the center, and a top menu and product display at the bottom.

-Two people reading a newspaper on the couch, and a screen showing new newspapers and a newspaper kiosk search on a map.
+Two people reading a magazine on a sofa, and a screen displaying new magazines and a Lehtipiste search on a map.

-The website's magazine selection, featuring a category menu on the left and cover images and prices for various magazines arranged in a grid on the right.
+The website's magazine selection, featuring a category menu on the left and covers and prices of various magazines arranged in a grid on the right.

-Six preview cards for news articles featuring headlines and images, such as stacks of newspapers, a man reading, and stacks of books.
+Six news article preview cards with titles and images, such as stacked newspapers, a man reading, and stacked books.

-Two smartphones: the one on the left displays the Lehtipiste online store’s homepage with its images and products; the one on the right shows the Lehtipiste menu and news publications.
+Two smartphones, the left one showing the Lehtipiste online store homepage with images and products; the right phone displaying the Lehtipiste menu and news magazines.

-The mobile navigation on the Lehtipiste website, where the menu includes magazines, newspapers, books, collectibles, other products, for consumers, for partners, news, about us, and contact information.
+Lehtipiste website mobile navigation, where the menu includes magazines, newspapers, books, collectibles, other products, for consumers, for partners, news, about us, and contact information.

-A MacBook Pro displaying the Lehtipiste website, which features a photo of a smiling woman reading a magazine at a coffee table.
+A MacBook Pro displaying the Lehtipiste website, which includes an image of a smiling woman reading a magazine at a coffee table.

-"Riesen Design the visual identity for Lehtipiste’s website, and our collaboration went smoothly from the very beginning.
-They did an excellent job of understanding the unique characteristics and needs of our business, and succeeded in creating a fresh, timeless look for the site that perfectly supports our brand.
-The site serves us flexibly in customer communication and makes the presentation of information clear and accessible."
+"Riesen Design designed the visual identity for Lehtipiste's website, and the collaboration was smooth from the start.
+The unique characteristics and needs of our business were well understood, and we successfully created a fresh, timeless look for the pages that perfectly supports our brand.
+The pages flexibly serve us in customer communication and make information presentation clear and easily accessible."

 Anna-Leena Raita